Citations, Plagiarism, Copyright

 APA Publication Manual, 6th ed., 1st. printing -- Corrected Sample Papers

-The Chicago Manual of Style, used by history faculty and students, can be accessed from the library database page, or by clicking the following link:
+The Chicago Manual of Style, used by history faculty and students, can be borrowed from the library in print.

 - Purdue University’s online writers lab offers a variety of handouts on the general writing process, grammar and documentation styles (APA, MLA), as well as writing résumés and cover letters.

 NCSU's citation tool allows you to build a citation for a variety of source types in a variety of documentation styles.